10 Ways to Kick-Start a Freelance Copywriting Career

 3. Set Your Rates

 Deciding what you're going to charge is one of the most difficult decisions you'll have to make as a freelance copywriter.
+It's crucial that you set your rates right from the start.

 Your first decision is whether to charge by the hour, by the project, or to include both rate types.
 Your rates will also affect how you work with clients and get paid.
 Spend a lot of time developing your rates and evaluate what you can live with for a fee beforehand because clients don't want to work with freelancers who are constantly changing their rates and rate types.